Habrador/Unity-Advanced-Shaders-Tutorial/README.md

 ## 1. Volume rendering

 Volume rendering is a technique you can use to make everything from smoke to clouds.
 But here you will make a Death Star from Star Wars.
+This is a YouTube video of the Death Star in action:

 [![Death Star in Unity video](http://img.youtube.com/vi/_MgfKdxa6lE/0.jpg)](http://www.youtube.com/watch?v=_MgfKdxa6lE "Death Star in Unity video")